Why Visibility Beats Technical Skills for Security Career Growth

 Prioritising visibility will change your career

-We end up spending weeks building elegant solutions to problems nobody knew existed.
+I'd spend weeks building elegant solutions to problems nobody knew existed.
+Then wonder why I was still getting average performance reviews.

 Is it high value?